 Bronson Orthopedic Surgeons Perform Surgery on Rare Monkey

-Bronson HealthCare Midwest Orthopedic Surgeons, Amy Woznick, MD and Josh Ellwitz, MD, were called into action by Binder Park Zoo this week when Kanzu, a 7-year-old female mangabey monkey, needed surgery to repair a broken leg.
+Orthopedic surgeons, Amy Woznick, MD and Josh Ellwitz, MD, from Bronson were called into action by Binder Park Zoo this week when Kanzu, a 7-year-old female mangabey monkey, needed surgery to repair a broken leg.
 Binder Park Zoo veterinarian, Dr. Judilee Marrow was not sure how the fracture occurred, but realized the situation called for the surgical expertise of Bronson doctors.

 Joe Babcock, X-ray technologist at Bronson Methodist Hospital, provided X-rays of the leg using a portable X-ray machine.
 The equipment used for the surgery was donated by Stryker.
 Bronson doctors and staff donated their services, as well.